Brunson Green

 Brunson Green (born November 1967) is an American film producer and president of Harbinger Pictures, a feature film production company based in Los Angeles.

 Early life

 Brunson grew up in Jackson, Mississippi and was a childhood friend of Tate Taylor.
 He attended Jackson Academy and graduated from Trinity University with a degree in economics.

 Career

 Green is producer of the short films Stick Up, Slappy the Clown, Auto Motives, and Chicken Party.
 He is the co-producer of the film Fool's Gold.
 Green is the producer of the films The Journeyman, Pretty Ugly People, and The Help.
 He is the associate producer of the film I Wannabe.

 On January 24, 2012, he was nominated for an Academy Award for the movie The Help.

 Personal life

 Since June 2014, Green has been in a relationship with former NBA player Jason Collins.
+The pair married in May 2025.